awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 Type: String

  ** [IpAddress](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-IpAddress"></a>
-Address at which the file system may be mounted via the mount target\.
+Address at which the file system can be mounted by using the mount target\.
 Type: String

  ** [LifeCycleState](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-LifeCycleState"></a>